Towards a Coq-verified Chain of Esterel Semantics: The Constructive State Semantics Esterel.Semantics.CSS -2mm

-The state semantics provides a perfect match between states $\state p$ and active stabilized circuit states.
-(We can extend this correspondence to inert statements $p$ and inactive circuits.)
-In particular, the registers in the circuit exactly correspond to \Tpause and suspend statements.
-Nevertheless, the computation of these states is abstract: we go from one stabilized state to the next, without explaining precisely how information flows.
-Furthermore, the state semantics is still using the \MustName{} and \CanName{} functions, which is highly unrealistic: a circuit does not perform evaluation in two steps: first a \MustName/\CanName{} analysis to decide the values of local signals, then the actual execution. \todoLR{Do we want to mention the parallelism of circuit?}
+In the circuit translation of~\cite{Berry:ConstructiveSemanticsOfPureEsterel}, the state semantics provides a perfect match between states $\state p$ and active circuit states at the end of a clock cycle, that is, those in which at least one register is 1.
+We can extend this correspondence to untagged statements $p$ and inactive circuits.
+In particular, the registers in the circuit exactly correspond to ``$\Spause$'' (\Tpause) and ``$\Sawimm s$'' (\Tawimm{$s$}) statements.\footnote{Technically, the circuit translation of ``$\Ssuspend s p$'' also contains a register (the $\Sawimm{\lnot s}$ appearing in the CBS rule).
+We do not add it explicitly to the state semantics because it is only active whenever $p$ is.} Nevertheless, the computation of semantics states is abstract: we go from one state to the next, without explaining precisely how information flows between these states.
+Furthermore, the state semantics is still using recursively the \MustName{} and \CanName{} functions to compute the statuses of local signals.
+This is very different from the computation of wire values in digital circuits: instead of performing a two-step recursive evaluation using \MustName/\CanName{}, a digital circuit propagates electrical values in a forward way, following causality chains.

+To solve these issues, we now introduce the \emph{microstep semantics}, detailing how computation works \emph{within} an instant as a \emph{sequence} of microsteps, implementing a progressive evolution from one state to the next.
+This is the semantic equivalent of the propagation of electrical fronts in a digital circuit, which is internally asynchronous but where each step and the full reaction have predicable time and result.